 In similitude to the academic world of Nazi Germany, professors at BYU and other Church institutions, as part of their employment contract, must agree not to teach or discuss anything in opposition to the official teachings and policies of the LDS Church.
-Any violation can and often has led to termination of their employment.
+Any violation can and often has led to the termination of their employment.

 3. Continuously Criticize Your Opponents

-While the target keeps moving there has always been a Mormon opponent deserving of deep criticism.
+While the target keeps moving, there has always been a Mormon opponent deserving of deep criticism.
 In Joseph and Brigham day, it was the Gentiles (All viewed as members of the church of the devil), and, of course, the government.

 4. Pick out One Special “Enemy” for Special Vilification